-BIO 150 Biology I (Cellular)
+BIO 150 Biology I (cellular)

-An integrated lecture and laboratory course for students planning to take additional courses in biology or biology majors.
+Biology I (cellular) is an integrated lecture and laboratory course for students planning to take additional courses in biology or biology majors.
 The course covers the fundamental concepts of biology as they apply to all living things.
 The major areas include basic biochemistry, cell structure and physiology, cellular metabolism, and Mendelian and molecular genetics.
 Prerequisite: Eligible for COL101 English Composition I or completion of COL101.
 [KRSN BIO 1020 Biology I for Majors with Lab].

-BIO 210 Biology II (Organismal)
+BIO 210 Biology II (organismal)

-An integrated lecture and laboratory course for biology, pre-medicine, pre-physician's assistant, and pre-veterinary students.
+Biology II (organismal) is an integrated lecture and laboratory course for biology, pre-medicine, pre-physician's assistant, and pre-veterinary students.
 The course covers the morphology, physiology, behavior, taxonomy, evolution, and ecology of the Domains Bacteria, Eukarya, and Archaea.
 Prerequisite: Completion of BIO150 with a C grade or above, or by permission of the instructor.
 [KRSN BIO 1030 Biology II for Majors with Lab].